lsaravia/MetawebsAssembly/Appendices.md

   OM z-score    -0.44     -2.47
 ----------------------------------
 Table: Motif counts for the empirical networks and 99% confidence intervals based on 1000 meta-web assembly model networks.
 Where EC is exploitative competition, AC apparent competition, TT tri-trophic chain and OM is omnivory.
+Quantities marked with '*' are significant at 1% level.